 Yes, there are an increasing number of repositories that publish and archive original datasets in a way that promotes data quality, persistence and reuse.
 The Movebank Data Repository is unique in being a repository specifically for animal movement and other bio-logging data that archives data from many authors and institutions in a shared format, along with additional files to make sure the data from each unique study are fully described.
 The Movebank Data Repository was modeled after Dryad, a repository for data underlying scientific and medical publications.
 In addition there are a growing number of journals, such as Ecological Archives, Biodiversity Data Journal and Scientific Data that publish datasets along with a written description.

-Review, publication and archiving of datasets in the Movebank Data Repository is currently free of charge.
-The costs of data curation, software, storage and maintenance are covered for the scientific community by the Max Planck Society and the Communication, Information, Media Centre at the University of Konstanz.
+Review, publication and archiving of datasets in the Movebank Data Repository is currently free of charge to data owners.
+The costs of curation, software, storage and maintenance are paid for by the Max Planck Society and the Communication, Information, Media Centre at the University of Konstanz.
 Read more about Movebank's funding.

 To prepare a dataset to submit to the Movebank Data Repository, read our best practices for formal public archiving.

 Upload and organize your dataset in Movebank (see the Movebank user manual for instructions).
 For help, contact email@example.com.
 At minimum, you will submit and publish .csv files with your tracking or other sensor data and reference data in Movebank format.

 Prepare a written description of the dataset, typically a manuscript for submission in a peer-reviewed journal.
 We encourage submission prior to final publication of your article as it allows you to include the citation for your dataset directly in your written publication.
 We also support publication of data underlying already published papers and reports.